emory-irlab/pyterrier_genrank/README.md

 genrank_pipeline = bm25 >> llm_reranker
 ```
 The LLMReRanker function can take any 🤗HuggingFace model id.
-It has been tested using the following two models for TREC-DL 2019:
+It has been tested using the following two reranking models for TREC-DL 2019:

 | Model                         | nDCG@10  |
 |-------------------------------|----------|